amboltio/DM-i-AI-2022/piglet-detection/README.md

     return PigPredictResponseDto(boxes=predictions)
 ```
-For further details about the recommended structure, see <a href="https://amboltio.github.io/emily-intro/emily-intro/">this guide</a>.
 You can add new packages to the Python environment by adding the names of the packages to requirements.txt and restarting the project, or by using pip install on a terminal within the container which will result in the package being installed temporarily i.e. it is not installed if the project is restarted. <br>

 ## Testing the connection to the API